Two Climate Storytelling Approaches with Unique Results

 Climate change storytelling is a powerful tool to communicate the urgency and impact of environmental issues.
 But how you tell the story can make a big difference.
 This article explores two approaches: presenting and amplifying stories and why understanding the difference is crucial for effective climate storytelling.

-The Context for the Examples Below
+A Bit of Context for Examples

 Presenting Stories: Sticking to the Facts